OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 For a correct performance of the PCI passthrough with NVIDIA GPUs, start with a clean state on the hypervisor nodes regarding NVIDIA drivers.

-Avoid pre-installing NVIDIA drivers on the hypervisor nodes before running the `one-deploy` playbook.
+Avoid pre-installing NVIDIA drivers on the hypervisor nodes before running the OneDeploy playbook.
 An active proprietary NVIDIA driver will claim the GPU and prevent other drivers, like `vfio-pci`, from binding to the device.
 This will block the PCI passthrough configuration from succeeding.

-## Deployment with one-deploy
+## Deployment with OneDeploy

-Use `one-deploy` to automate the deployment of our OpenNebula cloud with PCI passthrough configured for our GPUs.
+Use OneDeploy to automate the deployment of our OpenNebula cloud with PCI passthrough configured for our GPUs.

-### Setting Up one-deploy
+### Setting Up OneDeploy

-The `one-deploy` tool is a collection of Ansible playbooks that streamline the installation of OpenNebula.
+The OneDeploy tool is a collection of Ansible playbooks that streamline the installation of OpenNebula.
 Before running this collection, prepare your control node which is the machine where you will execute the Ansible commands.

 1.  **Clone the repository**:
     ```shell